E Street Band

-The E Street Band is an American rock band, and has been musician Bruce Springsteen's primary backing band since 1972.
-The band was inducted into the Rock and Roll Hall of Fame in 2014.
-For the bulk of Springsteen's recording and performing career, the band consisted of: guitarists Steven Van Zandt, Nils Lofgren, and Patti Scialfa, keyboardists Danny Federici and Roy Bittan, bassist Garry Tallent, drummer Max Weinberg, and saxophonist Clarence Clemons.
+The E Street Band is an American rock band that has been the primary backing band for rock musician Bruce Springsteen since 1972.
+For the bulk of Springsteen's recording and performing career, the band consisted of guitarists Steven Van Zandt, Nils Lofgren, and Patti Scialfa, keyboardists Danny Federici and Roy Bittan, bassist Garry Tallent, drummer Max Weinberg and saxophonist Clarence Clemons.
+In 2014, the E Street Band was inducted into the Rock and Roll Hall of Fame.